 “This has led to around 350,000 tonnes of clothing being sent to landfill in the UK every year.

-“The textiles industry is responsible for around 10 per cent of all global greenhouse gas emissions, as well as around 20 per cent of all waste water.
+“The textiles industry is responsible for around 10% of all global greenhouse gas emissions, as well as around 20% of all waste water.
 The carbon footprint of the textiles industry is larger than that of aviation and shipping combined.”